Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 The Average Webinar Is Around 60 Minutes Long

 This length provides enough time for the presenter to cover the materials without overwhelming the audience.
-It also gives time for interactive segments so that the webinar does not include just one-sided speech.
+It also allows for interactive segments, ensuring the webinar is not just a one-sided speech.

 The following table displays the popularity of different webinar lengths: